-- Setting the culture, expected behaviours and environment for the project.
+- Setting the culture, expected behaviors and environment for the project.

 - Managing upwards to the sponsor, governance committee and client, as well as looking at the performance of the project team.

-- Building the profile and support for the project by establishing strong relationships, understanding influence and power bases within the organisation, and highlighting how the project supports the organisation’s own strategic direction.
+- Building the profile and support for the project by establishing strong relationships, understanding influence and power bases within the organization, and highlighting how the project supports the organizations own strategic direction.

 Within the book we focus on three main areas which make the difference:

-- Vision and the Big Picture: being commercially savvy and looking at the strategic picture for your organisation, the client and their organisation.
+- Vision and the Big Picture: being commercially savvy and looking at the strategic picture for your organization, the client and their organization.

-- Building Key Relationships: developing organisational intelligence and networking in your own organisation and that of the client.
+- Building Key Relationships: developing organizational intelligence and networking in your own organization and that of the client.